Speed Control of Induction Motor

 - Stator Resistance Method

-From the rotor side, the speed of the induction motor can be controlled by
+From the rotor side, the speed control of induction motor can be achieved by the following methods.

 - Rotor Resistance Control Method